 “Intellectual Property Rights” shall mean any and all (by whatever name or term known or designated) tangible and intangible and now known or hereafter existing (a) rights associated with works of authorship throughout the universe, including but not limited to copyrights (including without limitation the sole and exclusive right to prepare derivative works of the copyrighted work and to copy, manufacture, reproduce, distribute copies of, modify, publicly perform and publicly display the copyrighted work and all derivative works thereof) and moral rights, (b) trademarks, service marks, trade names, goodwill, rights in packaging, rights of publicity, merchandising rights, advertising rights and other commercial rights, and all rights associated therewith, (c) trade secret rights, (d) patents, designs, algorithms and other industrial property rights, (e) all other intellectual and industrial property and proprietary rights (of every kind and nature throughout the universe and however designated) whether or not analogous to any of the foregoing rights (including without limitation Internet domain names, logos, character rights, “rental” rights and rights to remuneration), whether arising by operation of law, contract, license or otherwise, and (f) all registrations, applications, renewals, extensions, continuations, divisions or reissues thereof now or hereafter in force throughout the universe (including without limitation rights in any of the foregoing.

-“Net Receipts” shall mean gross receipts from all sources actually received by Publisher from the sale, subscription, distribution and other exploitation of the Video, less the following:
+“Net Receipts” shall mean gross receipts from the sources specified in the relevant Order Form, actually received by Publisher from the distribution and publishing of the Video, less the following: